-Acupuncture Canada now awards the ACC designation (Acupuncture Canada Certification).
+Earn your ACC designation (Acupuncture Canada Certification) with Acupuncture Canada.
 There are two levels of the designation depending upon the courses and examinations successfully completed from the Core Program.

 Upon successful completion of the Level I Examination, students are awarded an ACC, Level I certificate.